sehmaschine/django-grappelli/README.rst

 **Grappelli is always developed against the latest stable Django release and is NOT tested with Django's master branch.**

+* Grappelli 3.0.1 (January 12th, 2022): Compatible with Django 4.0
 * Grappelli 2.15.4 (January 6th, 2022): Compatible with Django 3.2 (LTS)

 Current development branches:

-* Grappelli 3.0.1 (Development version for Django 4.0, see branch Stable/3.0.x)
+* Grappelli 3.0.2 (Development version for Django 4.0, see branch Stable/3.0.x)
 * Grappelli 2.15.5 (Development version for Django 3.2, see branch Stable/2.15.x)

 Older versions are available at GitHub, but are not supported anymore.